satheeshv87/ETL/README.md

 - Converted debit amounts to positives, so data is positive in all rows, as we have transaction type column added

 # Load

-Data is loaded/appened into PostgreSQL database table using SQLAlchemy.
+Consolidated data is then loaded/appened into PostgreSQL database table using SQLAlchemy.

 # Query data

 Now that data is loaded into PostgreSQL, it can be queried using SQLAlchemy or directly in PostgreSQL.